Work for us - Kidney Wales

 How to Apply

-Please email Ross Evans, Managing Director of Kidney Wales, with an up-to-date CV and covering letter, outlining why you are interested in becoming a trustee. [email protected]
+Please email Ross Evans, CEO of Kidney Wales, with an up-to-date CV and covering letter, outlining why you are interested in becoming a trustee. [email protected]

-If you would like to speak to the chair or MD prior to applying, please also contact Ross, using the same email address. [email protected]
+If you would like to speak to the chair or CEO prior to applying, please also contact Ross, using the same email address. [email protected]

 To download the full job profile, click the button below.